 £4,133 awarded following a nose injury

-The Claimant was riding as a passenger on a motorcycle.
+The claimant was riding as a passenger on a motorcycle.
 The rider of the motorcycle collided with another bike.
-Upon impact, the Claimant was thrown from the motorcycle suffering injuries to her ankle and nose.
-Lliability for the accident was not in dispute.
-The Claimant was an art student at the time of the accident and initially her studies were affected.
+Upon impact, the claimant was thrown from the motorcycle suffering injuries to her ankle and nose.
+Liability for the accident was not in dispute.
+The claimant was an art student at the time of the accident and initially her studies were affected.

 Injuries and progression

 The injury to the claimant's ankle settled within 2 weeks.
 Fortunately the claimant had not suffered a fracture or ligament damage, sustaining a minor sprain.
 The claimant's main injury was to her nose which x-rays confirmed was fractured.
 Rather than suffering a hairline fracture, the fracture was displaced.
 This in turn caused problems with breathing for the claimant.